-The General Environmental Duty (GED) is at the centre of the Environment Protection Act 2017 (EP Act) and came into effect under the Victorian Environment Protection Act of 1 July 2021.
+The GED is at the centre of the Environment Protection Act 2017 (EP Act) and came into effect under the Victorian Environment Protection Act of 1 July 2021.
 It outlines new requirements to meet your environmental obligations.
 A core component of the new Act is a GED to businesses, which allocates responsibility of proactive management of potential environmental hazards.

 This article provides an overview of what the GED is and how it applies to businesses.